jyjulianwong-lbg/skrub_experimentation/README.md

 ```

 ### 6. View the results
+Stop the background resource monitoring script by entering `CTRL-C` in the Git Bash window it is running in.
 A new CSV file with a name starting with `resource-monitor-docker-...csv` will appear in the same folder where you started your resource monitoring script.
 Enjoy!